Manage access to Microsoft 365 Defender with Azure Active Directory global roles

 For example, if you belong to only one user group with a Microsoft Defender for Endpoint role and that user group has been given access to sales devices only, you will see only data about sales devices in Microsoft 365 Defender.
 Learn more about RBAC settings in Microsoft Defender for Endpoint

-During the preview, Microsoft 365 Defender does not enforce access controls based on Cloud App Security settings.
+During the preview, Microsoft 365 Defender does not enforce access controls based on Defender for Cloud Apps settings.
 Access to Microsoft 365 Defender data is not affected by these settings.